 The safety of your children: Both catechists have been through Virtus training and have had background checks.
 Both know procedures to follow in case of fire or other emergency.
 And both are ready to answer questions about any aspect of this program.
 They can be reached by email - Amy Alznauer (email@example.com) and Keri Godon (firstname.lastname@example.org).

 Amy Alznauer has been a member of Saint Gregory’s since 2005 when she and her husband went through the RCIA program and became Catholics.
 Amy teaches mathematics part-time at Northwestern and is also a creative writer and is one of the Artists in Residence at St. Gregory the Great.
 She also spends the majority of her time taking care of her two children, John and Margaret.

 Keri Godon has been a member of Saint Gregory’s since 2004.
 She is married to Patrick Godon, St. Gregory’s music director and is a musician and music teacher herself.
-Keri and Patrick have two sons Gilbert and Oliver.
+Keri and Patrick have three sons Gilbert, Oliver and Atticus.